-Hurricane Hermine hits Florida; thousands without power
+Hurricane Hermine hits Florida, weakens into tropical storm

 "It's not much you can do.
 You just got to bring everything you can.
 Lock down the house and pray," he said.

 In Panama City, a popular Labor Day destination, organizers canceled one of the major tourist draws, the Gulf Coast Jam.
-Officials said the stage for the three-day country music event needed to be taken down as the winds pick up.
+Officials said the stage for the three-day country music event had to be taken down as the winds picked up.

-Emergency management officials in Taylor County, along the Gulf Coast of Florida, said mandatory evacuations have been ordered for coastal communities.
+Emergency management officials in Taylor County said mandatory evacuations were ordered for coastal communities.
 Nearby Wakulla County also had mandatory evacuations for low-lying areas.

 Franklin County, just southeast of Panama City, issued a mandatory evacuation order for the coastal towns of St. George Island, Dog Island, Bald Point and Alligator Point, the county's emergency management office said.

-In St. Petersburg, Joanna Crandell said the water in the canal next to her home was a foot over the sea wall.
-But high tide won't come until the middle of the night.

-"I am sorry to say we have made no preparations for the hurricane, other than appropriate beverages, as we are only getting the outer bands," Crandell said.

-Zika concerns
+Zika concerns dismissed

 The storm may leave behind large areas of standing water, but one expert said it shouldn't increase fears over the Zika virus.